 As a small independent publisher we have very limited resources for training.
-All of Baylis Media's reporters are recruited from NCTJ pre-entry courses and then put through the NQJ training scheme, which includes quarterly assessments with a senior member of the editorial team.
+All of Baylis Media's reporters are recruited from NCTJ pre-entry courses and then put through the NQJ training scheme, which includes assessments every six months with a senior member of the editorial team.
 In addition, we will hold one-to-one copy clinics with reporters to address problems as and when they arise.

-All reporters sitting the NQJ exams for the first time are provided with a distance learning refresher course.
+All reporters sitting the NQJ exams for the first time are sent on an NCTJ-run two-day refresher course before sitting their exams.

-Legal updates from the NMA and advice from IPSO and the code committee are shared with all editorial staff via departmental meetings supported by documentation.
+Legal updates from the NMA and advice from IPSO and the code committee are shared with all editorial staff via departmental meetings supported by documentation, with journalists encouraged to keep updated information to hand, either in their desks or in a folder on their computers.